MrNadav/GenGuard/README.md

 3. ESP-CAM and ESP32 Integration
 Hardware and Firmware Capabilities:

-  ESP-CAM: Runs a dedicated Websocket server for continuous video streaming and features built-in LED controls for signaling system states or alerts, enhancing the interactive aspect of the security apparatus.
+  ESP-CAM: Runs a dedicated Websocket server for continuous video streaming and features built-in LED controls for signalling system states or alerts, enhancing the interactive aspect of the security apparatus.
   ESP32: Manages access control operations, integrating sensors and actuators to respond dynamically to system commands and detected threats.
 The inclusion of a touch sensor adds an additional layer of security by detecting unauthorized physical interactions and triggering corresponding security protocols.
   Server Communication: